shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 <summary>Regarding the Concept of "Discretionary Termination"</summary>
 &nbsp;

-The "discretionary termination" provision under this license does not necessarily mean that the license is mechanically revoked the instant a violation occurs, forcing the Licensor to act immediately without any discretion.
-More accurately, it means that at the point a violation of the license terms by the Licensee occurs, the right to assert that "the license has terminated" arises for the Licensor.
-The Licensor can, at their discretion, decide when to exercise that right.
-This includes the authority to decide "from when" the termination takes effect.
-This is the concept of making the termination "retroactive."
+Unlike many FOSS licenses where termination is typically self-executing, this license is not terminated by a violation itself; rather, termination or other actions are only executed when you, the Licensor, declare it.
+More accurately, it means that at the point a violation of the license terms by the Licensee occurs, the right to "initiate the procedure to terminate the license" arises for the Licensor.
+As a result, if the license is terminated in accordance with the procedure defined in Clause 8, the Licensor can set the termination date to any date retroactively to the date of the violation.
+This gives you the flexibility to resolve issues through thorough discussion with the licensee, while also retaining the power to take firm measures through retroactive termination.

 Let's look at the example below:

 * June 1st: A Licensee publishes a video on a non-Permitted Platform (a license violation occurs).
 * June 15th: The same Licensee publishes a second, fully compliant Derivative Work.
-* July 1st: The Licensor discovers the violation in the first video and requests that the Licensee correct it.
+* July 1st: The Licensor discovers the violation in the first video and sends a formal notice to the Licensee requesting correction (as per Clause 8.a).
+This starts a one-month "Cure Period" and provisionally suspends permissions for the video in question and for creating new works (as per Clause 8.b).
-* July 15th: The Licensor determines that the Licensee has no intention of correcting the issue.
+* August 1st: The Cure Period ends, but the Licensee has not corrected the issue.

-At this point on July 15th, the Licensor can make a choice like the following:
+At this point on August 1st, the Licensor can take the following actions based on Clause 8.c:

+* Automatic and Permanent Revocation of Permission for the Infringing Content (Clause 8.c(i)): Because the issue was not cured, the license permission for the violating video published on June 1st is automatically and permanently revoked.
+Continuing to publish this video now constitutes copyright infringement.
+* Discretionary Choice to Terminate the Entire License (Clause 8.c(ii)):
+In addition to the above, the Licensor may, at their sole discretion, also decide whether to terminate the entire license agreement.
+At this time, they can choose when the termination takes effect:
-* Non-retroactive termination: Declare, "As I have determined you have no intention to correct the issue, your license is terminated as of today, July 15th."
-In this case, the violating video from June 1st is considered copyright infringement from July 15th onward.
-However, the second, compliant video published on June 15th was created while the license was still valid, so it can remain public.
+   * Non-retroactive termination: Declare, "As of today, August 1st, your license agreement is terminated."
+In this case, the second, compliant video published on June 15th was created while the license was still valid, so it can remain public.
-* Retroactive termination: Declare, "As I have determined you have no intention to correct the issue, your license shall be considered terminated retroactively to the point of the violation on June 1st."
+   * Retroactive termination: Declare, "Your license shall be considered terminated retroactively to the point of the violation on June 1st."
 In this case, not only the video from June 1st but also the second, compliant video from June 15th are considered copyright infringement.
 This is because the licensee's rights were retroactively voided as of June 1st; therefore, the second video was also published without a valid license.

-If the Licensor declares the latter ("retroactively"), the Derivative Work is legally considered to have been published without permission continuously from June 1st (i.e., in a state of copyright infringement).
-The entire period, including the grace period from July 1st to 15th when the Licensor was requesting correction, would be deemed the period of infringement.
-Having this option allows the Licensor to protect their rights more robustly.

 The discretionary nature of this license's termination clause might seem unfair at first glance.
 However, this model was intentionally chosen to be more flexible and constructive than the "automatic termination" found in many FOSS licenses.

 * Automatic Termination is like a machine: any violation, no matter how small or unintentional, immediately and often irrevocably terminates the license.
 There is no room for dialogue or a second chance.
-* By contrast, Discretionary Termination allows for a human response.
+* Discretionary Termination allows for a human response: Retroactive termination is equivalent to giving the Licensor the authority to delay the effective date of termination for any period they choose.
 As the Licensor, a breach gives you the right to terminate, but it does not force you to.
 This structure empowers you to:
    * Open a Dialogue: Instead of immediate termination, you can contact a licensee about an honest mistake (like improper attribution) and give them an opportunity to correct it.
    * Choose Forgiveness: If the issue is resolved, you can simply choose not to exercise your right to terminate, allowing a good-faith community member to continue their work.